 What are the long-term consequences of TMS treatment?

 - With regard to long-term safety, TMS uses the same type and strength of magnetic fields as MRIs, which have been used in tens of millions of patients around the world and have not been shown to have long-term consequences.

 - The amount of magnetic field exposure for a full course of TMS Therapy is only a small fraction of one brain scan with an MRI.

 - If a patient had multiple courses of acute TMS, the magnetic field exposure would be less than the exposure from a few MRI sessions.

 - Longer term effects of exposure to NeuroStar TMS Therapy system's magnetic fields are not known.
 Experimental and observational evidence indicates that exposure to the type of magnetic fields produced by the NeuroStar TMS System coil does not present any significant risk of acute or long-term adverse effects.

-To determine whether you are a candidate for TMS, please call 757.446.5888 to complete an intake form and schedule an initial evaluation.
-You may also email BrainStim@evms.edu for more information.
+To determine whether you are a candidate for TMS, please call 757.446.5888 to complete an intake form.
 Note that all referrals for TMS treatment must be provided by a psychiatric provider while self-referral is not possible.
 However, please feel free to inquire for more details to learn about the treatment process.

-You may also download the intake form and return the completed form either in person, by fax (757.446.5918), or mail to:Eastern Virginia Medical School
+You may also download the Psychiatry Intake Form and return the completed form either in person, by fax (757.446.5918), or mail to:Eastern Virginia Medical School

 Psychiatry and Behavioral Sciences